jlecomte/ascom-oag-focuser/README.md

    Measuring filter offsets is something you have probably already done because it allows you to run an autofocus routine using your luminance (L) filter, which can be done with very short exposures, thereby saving a lot of time (it is also more accurate).
 Enter the filter offsets in your imaging application, e.g., N.I.N.A., as well as in the settings dialog of the `DarkSkyGeek’s Filter Wheel Proxy For OAG Focuser` ASCOM device (see screenshot above)

+   **Note:** Remember that if you occasionally use a reducer, the filter offsets will be different with or without the reducer!

 2. **Backlash Measurement**

    See "Backlash Measurement" section.
 Enter the value of the backlash, in number of steps, in the settings dialog of the `DarkSkyGeek’s Filter Wheel Proxy For OAG Focuser` ASCOM device (see screenshot above)